daboutt/daboutt/README.md

 ## Hi there 👋

-I'm Kevin, a frontend developer in Vietnam.\
+I'm Kevin, a frontend developer in Vietnam.<br>
-I love building website whenever I have an weird idea. \
+I love building website whenever I have an weird idea. <br>
-My main tech stack is React, Typescript, Redux, a little bit of framer motion, expressjs and currently studying Python!\
+My main tech stack is React, Typescript, Redux, a little bit of framer motion, expressjs and currently studying Python!<br>
-I've got some pinned projects, and my favorite is tomato-timer (I make it for my friends cuz I want she to be more focus lol)\
+I've got some pinned projects, and my favorite is tomato-timer (I make it for my friends cuz I want she to be more focus lol)<br>

 ### Fun facts:
 - I have one dog.